From the indigenous Queensland tribal dialect word meaning “strong mateship”.

 Visits and other supports when in Youth Justice facilities

 Crucial skills (self esteem, personal strength, sense of responsibility) necessary to the transition process from institutional life to life in the community

 Linkages to programs run by partner organisations including mentoring, employment, cultural and spiritual awareness programs

 Who are the Young People?

-Bundji Bundji is available to Indigenous young people residing in the North-West region of Melbourne and in Geelong, aged 10-21 years of age who are:
+Bundji Bundji is available to Indigenous young people residing in the North-West region of Melbourne, aged 10-21 years of age who are: